 Punch a hole in the top of the feeder and thread a string through.
 Tie at the top and secure.

-- Let your child decorate as she wishes.
+Let your child decorate as they wish.
 Construction paper is fine, but it will likely get ruined in inclement weather.
 Instead, try acrylic paint or crayons.

 Once the bird feeder is dry, fill with birdseed and hang.